jsabater/calabruix/content/about.md

 As a systems engineer, I am, mostly, a back-end guy: systems, platform, devops, site reliability, but I also have great interest in good software development practices and software architectures.
 I am a huge fan of [*](TDD), [*](VSA) and [*](DDD), and agile methodologies.

 > Beautiful is better than ugly.
 Explicit is better than implicit.
 Simple is better than complex.
 Complex is better than complicated.

+Should you be interested, check out [my curriculum vitae a Kickresume](https://www.kickresume.com/cv/bLdx3M/).

 ## About the site